aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/conversion-settings/_index.md

 |xamlflow|XamlFlowSaveOptions|
 |xps|XpsSaveOptions|

-The most important parameters of this API are listed in the following table:
+The important parameters are described in the following table:

 |Parameter Name|Description|Default Value|
 | :- | :- | :- |